-NC/Alliance Theological Seminary students must maintain a minimum 2.5 50 cumulative GPA.
+NC/Alliance Theological Seminary students must maintain a minimum 2.50 cumulative GPA.

-Academic Probation if GPA below Dismissal if GPA below
+Total Credits Attempted Academic Probation if GPA below Dismissal if GPA below

-•

 0-6 2.50 2.00

 6-12 (MDIV only) 2.50 2.20

 Över 12 2.50 2.50

-\All other Graduate Program students must maintain a minimum 3.00 cumulative GPA.
+^{}All other Graduate Program students must maintain a minimum 3.00 cumulative GPA.

+Total Credits Attempted Academic Probation if GPA below Dismissal if GPA below

 0-6 3.00 2.80

 6-12 (AGSC only) 3.00 2.80

 Over 6 3.00 3.00

-\MSW Academic Standing
+MSW Academic Standing

 To remain in good academic standing, graduate students must maintain a cumulative grade point average of at least 3.0 for all graduate courses.

 Students whose cumulative average falls below 3.0 will be placed on academic probation for a maximum of one calendar year and allowed nine graded semester hours, which includes a repeated course, to return their grade point average to 3.0 During probation, students are dismissed if they do not improve their grade point average following each term they complete a class or it is determined they cannot return their grade point average to at least 3.0 by the conclusion of the nine graded semester hours or one calendar year.
 All students who return their grade point average to at least 3.0 during the probationary period will be returned to good academic standing.
-Students in graduate degree program will be informed of probationary status or dismissal by the school dean or Graduate Program Director.
-Non-degree students will be informed of probationary status or dismissal by the Provost.
+Students in graduate degree program will be informed of probationary status or dismissal by the school Dean or Graduate Program Director.